 None of that mattered.

-And he's you know caught lying left and right.
+And he's, you know, caught lying left and right.

 And if I lied like James Comey, I guarantee you I would get arrested.

-Now we've had a number of people that had that this just happened to.
+Now, we've had a number of people that had, that this just happened to.

 Now, I think something is going on in terms of how they are approaching all of this.

-I well that this is what I'm this is what I'm getting at here.
+This is what I'm getting at here.

-I think what is happening here is beyond being grossly inappropriate, and I think that probably the decision is being made for this reason, and this is what my sources also tell me that this is not the case, the first case that the attorney general wants to bring into this abuse of power corruption scandal.
+And this is what my sources also tell me, that this is not the case, the first case that the Attorney General wants to bring into this abuse of power corruption scandal.

-Now, a lot of it has to do with, for example, the this standard of a reasonable doubt and prosecuting people for violating internal policies.
+Now, a lot of it has to do with, for example, this standard of a reasonable doubt and prosecuting people for violating internal policies.

 If you're Donald Trump or related to Donald Trump, you're definitely getting that standard.